 The context of Psalm 110:1 becomes clearer when we examine the surrounding passages.

-- In Psalm 108:13, King David prays for Yahweh to trample down his enemies.
+- King David prays for Yahweh to tread down his enemies, as expressed in Psalm 108:13.

 Yahweh responds to David’s prayer in Psalm 110:1, and an interpretation that captures the essence of this passage is as follows: Yahweh said to me, thou shall endure, for with my right hand I will make your enemies my footstool.